 2) Solve at least one of the equations for the variable you want to solve for.
 In other words, isolate that variable so it appears all alone on one side of the equation only, the way y is in your third problem (in both equations).

 3) substitute the expression that your solved equation shows that your isolated variable is equal to into another equation every place it appears in the other equation, then simplify.
-This gives you an equation in which the variable you solved for has
+This gives you an equation in which the variable you solved for has been eliminated.

 4) Repeat steps 2) and 3) until you end up with an equation with only one variable.